 All staff employment contracts contain a confidentiality clause.

-Access to information is monitored and breaches of security will be dealt with swiftly by Gwen Hughes-Rowlands / Dr A Patel.
+Access to information is monitored and breaches of security will be dealt with swiftly by IG Lead, Magdalena Okarmus-Zajac, and Practice Manager, Gwen Hughes-Rowlands.

 We have procedures in place to ensure that personal data is regularly reviewed, updated and deleted in a confidential manner when no longer required.

-Personal data is only taken away from the practice premises in exceptional circumstances and when authorised by Anesh Patel, Arti Shah or Gwen Hughes-Rowlands.
-If personal data is taken from the premises it must never be left unattended in a car or in a public place.
+The information is not accessible to the public and only authorised members of staff have access to it.
+Personal data is only taken away from the practice premises in exceptional circumstances and when authorised by Gwen Hughes-Rowlands or in her absence Magdalena Okarmus-Zajac.
+If personal data is taken from the premises it must be encrypted with a password and never left unattended in a car or in a public place.